The Sour Glossary

 (Random House Unabridged Dictionary)

 spiritual belief).
 Fate is often an important theme in tragedy.
-In the course we will see this theme in Oedipus, the King and Romeo and
+We see this theme in Oedipus, the King and Romeo and

 Juliet.
 Some readers might also see the theme of fate in Streetcar Named Desire.